Toyota provides shot in arm for Japan's quake-hit Tohoku

-KANEGASAKI, Japan (Reuters) - At this 19-year-old Toyota factory in Kanegasaki, 500 km (300 miles) north of Tokyo, one shiny Aqua hybrid car rolls off the assembly line every 75 seconds, 17 hours a day.
+KANEGASAKI, Japan, March 9 (Reuters) - At this 19-year-old Toyota factory in Kanegasaki, 500 km (300 miles) north of Tokyo, one shiny Aqua hybrid car rolls off the assembly line every 75 seconds, 17 hours a day.

 With 120,000 orders to fill from just the first month of sales since late December -- equivalent to 10 months’ worth of targeted sales in Japan -- the frantic pace will only quicken in the coming months.